Spare seats scheme

-In response to this, we are looking at options available regarding the sale of spare seats going forward and a decision is expected to be made towards the end of this academic year.
-In the meantime, we are able to offer spare seats where we are able to comply with the legislation.
+In response to this, we have looked at options available regarding the sale of spare seats.
+As a result of this, we are able to offer spare seats where we are able to comply with the legislation.

 The spare seat scheme is available for parents/ carers to apply for spare seats for their children where they are not entitled to school transport.